 Feeding Cairn Terriers

-Physical and Mental Exercise for Cairn Terriers
+Exercise and Training for Cairn Terriers

 Physical exercise is important.
 Cairns may be small, but they are not toy dogs, which were bred to sit in laps and snuggle.
 The Cairn Terrier was bred to hunt small vermin.
 His days were spent patrolling the croft, in constant motion and while he would have mostly trotted, there would be spurts of speed and periods of digging as well.
 His mind was active all the time, too.
 He would cover miles in a day, just cruising around, using his nose to find the creatures that were a threat to the crofter.

 In inclement weather, it’s invaluable to have an activity that your Cairn enjoys doing that will help him burn off energy in an acceptable way.
-So, early in his life, every Cairn should be encouraged to play ball, or to fetch whatever you toss for him to retrieve.
+So, early in his life, every Cairn should be encouraged to play ball or to fetch whatever you toss for him to retrieve.
 Most Cairns love balls, so it’s easy with them.
 If you have one of the exceptions, take the time to teach him to bring back what you throw…and reward him with lots of praise when he does.
 Then, when the weather is cold, icy, snowy, or just plain pouring rain, use the ball to give him a workout, down a long hallway, or wherever you have the room.
 Play a few games that require mental activity too, to enrich his day and make up for the lack of outdoor activity.